 This course is a study of aircraft fuel system requirements, fuel systems, fuel system components, and the repair of fuel systems and their components.

-AV116 Materials and Processes I (2,1,2)
+AV116 Materials and Processes (4,2,5)

-This course includes the study of nondestructive testing methods, heat-treating processes, aircraft hardware, and cleaning methods.
+This course includes the study of nondestructive testing methods, heat-treating processes, aircraft hardware, and methods of cleaning and controlling corrosion.